yt-project/yt/doc/source/analyzing/objects.rst

    sp = ds.sphere('c', (10, 'kpc'))
    print(sp.quantities.angular_momentum_vector())

 Some quantities can be calculated for a specific particle type only.
-For exmaple, to get the center of mass of all stars within the sphere:
+For example, to get the center of mass of only the stars within the sphere:

 .. code-block:: python
    ds=load("my_data")
    sp=ds.sphere('c',(10,'kpc'))
    print(sp.quantities.center_of_mass(use_gas=False,use_particles=True,particle_type='star'))

 Quickly Processing Data
 ^^^^^^^^^^^^^^^^^^^^^^^